PackagePages/LaravelPackage.com/docs/09-routing.md

 ```

 ### Creating a controller that extends base controller
-Now, let's create a PostController in the `src/Http/Controllers directory`, with the methods 'index', 'show' and 'store'.
-We can flesh out the `store()` method as indicated below, but we'll save the 'index' and'show' methods to return a view, which we'll discuss in the next section.
+Now, let's create a PostController in the `src/Http/Controllers directory`, starting first with the 'store' method:

 ```php
 // 'src/Http/Controllers/PostController'